David-Barrett-MS/Docs/HowTo/Welcome Message Automation/Creating Welcome messages automatically with Exchange.md

 * The script would need modification to run unattended (due to the current Exchange PowerShell implementation).
 This is commented in the script with a link to the appropriate docs.
 * This is a sample script and should only be used for testing purposes or as a basis for further development.
 It is not resilient at all (e.g. if the message send fails, it isn't reattempted).
+* The script only supports .png and .jpg attachments, and they are always attached as inline images.

 ## Send-WelcomeMessage.ps1 Parameters